 Drug screening may be routinely conducted (like after a road accident), or these could be random if there are plausible reasons to assume that the driver has used narcotics.
 The driver is subjected to a salivary (or urinary) test, and then, in the case of a positive test, a clinical examination is performed.
 Hiring a DUI lawyer in Romney WV is the only way to fight these types of tests.

 Clients should closely question any lawyer about their experience.
 Do they defend DUI cases full-time?
 If not, what percentage of their caseload deals with DUI?
 Equally important, what geographic regions does the lawyer have experience in?
 For example, each county in WV has its own rules and regulations.
 In addition, each judge has their own way of doing things.
-For more information, contact the Sherman Law Firm today.
+For more information, contact the Business Name today.

 Be the first to like.